mateusfpleite/business-card-qr-code-generator/README.md

   *after that you should use only npm start
 ```
 This project runs inside a Docker container, so these commands will be enough to install both backend and frontend dependencies and get the application working correctly.

+## Using the application

+If the installation was successful, just access port 3000 of localhost to see the project running normally.
+The backend and the database will be allocated respectively to ports 3001 and 3306.